Count On Me (Whitney Houston and CeCe Winans song)

 "Count on Me" is a duet recorded by American singers and best friends Whitney Houston and CeCe Winans.
 It was written by Houston, Babyface and Houston's brother Michael with its production helmed by Babyface.
-Released in March 1996, the song was the fourth single from the soundtrack album of the motion picture Waiting to Exhale, and the second single by Houston released from that album and its soundtrack.
+Released in March 1996, the song was the fourth single from the soundtrack album of the motion picture Waiting to Exhale, and the second single by Houston released from that soundtrack.

 It is an uplifting song about leaning on a friend for support when needed.
 Upon its release, it became an immediate hit peaking inside the top ten of the Billboard Hot 100, becoming the fourth and final single from the soundtrack to reach the top ten.
 It was also successful on other Billboard charts, peaking in the top ten of the Hot R&B Singles and Hot Adult Contemporary charts and peaking at number one on the Adult R&B Songs chart.
+The song sold over 2 million copies worldwide.

 Outside the United States, it was a moderate success, peaking in the top 40 in Canada, Austria, the Netherlands, Switzerland, Iceland and New Zealand while having its biggest international peak in the United Kingdom where it peaked inside the top 20 at number 12.

 The ballad won two Grammy Award nominations, including Best Song Written for Visual Media, as well as two songwriting awards from ASCAP in its pop song and film awards as well as a BMI Award.
 It was Winans' only crossover hit single outside her gospel genre and Houston's first top ten duet of her career.
-The song has since been certified certified platinum in the US.
+The song has since been certified platinum in the US.

+CeCe performed the song as a tribute to Whitney, the first ever recipient of the Triumphant Spirit Award at the 10th annual Essence Awards, taped on April 4, 1997 and broadcast later on Fox TV, May 22, 1997.